vippsas/vipps-invoice-api/vipps-invoice-api.md

 ## Integrator checklist

 This [checklist](vipps-integrator-checklist.md) may be useful to look at before going into production.

+Before an ISP is granted full access to the production environment, Vipps Integration will run through the integrator checklist and verify that the ISPs implementation works as expected.
+We will ask for several test invoices during this verification process.
+These tests will be run in the production environment with whitelisting enabled for the ISP.
+Whitelisting is a limited list of phone numbers to which the ISP is allowed to send invoices, usually people who work for the ISP or certain people at important customers.
+We don't test on NIN/SSN, only phone numbers.

 ### Change the status of an invoice